Alaska Brown Bear and Combo Hunt

 Wolf: No trophy fee.

-Dates: August 10 – September 3.
-Rivers are filled with salmon.
+Fall bear hunts: August 10 - September 3.

 What to bring: See Planner tab, suggested gear list.
 Reminder, leave rifle hard case and travel clothes bag with air transporter.
 Packing: recommend hunters pack personal gear in multiple small waterproof bags for easy transport on small air charter bush planes.

-Hunt does not include: Before and after hunt expenses, commercial airfare, air charter service (passenger seat and personal gear), hotels, Alaska hunting license, fishing license, game locking tags, shipping trophy/meat, taxidermy services, and gratuity.
+Hunt does not include: Before and after hunt expenses, commercial airfare, air charter service (passenger seat and personal gear), hotels, Alaska hunting license, game locking-tags, shipping trophy/meat, taxidermy services, and gratuity.